bojanpopic/developer.joomlatools.com/framework/template-system.md

 This will create a variable in the partial called `$title` with a value of `This is my list` in the imported template.
 In addition, any variables that exist in the parent layout will be automatically be passed through to the partial.

-A partial can also be loaded on its own by placing `&layout=default_list` in the query string of url of the page.
-The system assumes loads the `default.html.php` file because the implied format is `html` when looking at the page.

 ## Helpers

 Template Helpers are an incredibly useful tool for creating reusable template code.
 Joomlatools extensions use them throughout